atrzaska/dotenc/README.md

 # Welcome to Dotenc

-Dotenc is a Go application to encrypt your dotenv files so that they can be securely shared in git repositories.
+Dotenc is a application to encrypt your dotenv files so that they can be securely shared in git repositories.

+Dotenc is written in Go language.

-Inspired by `ejson` ruby gem https://github.com/Shopify/ejson.
+Inspired by `ejson` library https://github.com/Shopify/ejson

 The main difference between ejson and dotenc is that dotenc works on dotenv files while ejson works on json files.